-This is what this site is all about: Writing, probably SciFi genre of.
+This is what this site is all about: Writing.

-In his quest to win the wornoat (worst novel of all times) award and an indictment for crimes against the English language, Troim is forever writing fiction.
-As the author insists on depositing his output someplace and won’t take the mere Apple Pages cloud as sole answer, the admin created this site back in 2014.
-It mostly serves as a remotely accessible repository and back-up for Work-in-Progress, with a sideline in chronicling and (beta) reader communication.
+In his pre-Covid-era quest to win an indictment for crimes against the English language, Troim used to write fiction.
+As his output needed to go someplace, the admin created this site back in 2014.
+It serves as repository for free short stories and as back-up location for work that until 2019 could aspire to be referred to as in progress.

-- Capacity Constraints At some stage, Troim will have recovered from the dark matter stress of the Plugger Stuff.
-Meaning he’ll be ready for the research required to write at one more frontier of textbook physics.
+- Capacity Constraints Recovery from the dark matter research stress of the Plugger Stuff is a precondition for one more look at the frontier of textbook physics.
 About time…

 - Toe Factor Positive Less imminent future than Think-o-mat, more genetics than neurology, lots of (hopefully well hidden) sociology.
 With neighbours like these, who needs aliens?
 On second thoughts: Being aliens, that sounds very much like something Toe Factor Positives would do.